 An increasing number of products are gaining voice control functionality as well as integration with voice assistants.
 As a result, the smart home and connected consumer electronics spaces are converging, with everything from Wi-Fi printers to robotic vacuums now integrated with Amazon Alexa and Google Assistant.

 From a network perspective, this growth in the number of devices and the data which they consume is putting networks under greater pressure than ever before.
 Networks that were thought to have spare capacity for years to come when they were built just a few years ago are already starting to hit capacity.

-The limitation on future growth of copper networks is proving particularly problematic.
+The limitation on future growth of legacy networks is proving particularly problematic.
 The trouble is that these cable systems simply don't have an excess of capacity to keep up with the continued growth.